Grand Mufti Dr Mustafa Ceric: To Conquer the World through Halal Movement

 Order a copy of our "Getting Through" handbook and learn how to talk to non-Muslims about the disturbing nature of Islam.

-Read, download and distribute our Q on: Halal Food and Halal Certification paper and our petition form.
+Read, download and distribute our Q on: Halal Food and Halal Certification paper.

 Talk and write to your local state and federal MP and Senators.
-Ask them to consider our three policy proposals
+Ask them to support our three fair and simple policy proposals

 Be mindful when shopping and ask for non-halal certified options.
 You are not a bad person if you do not want to support Islamic organisations with your shopping dollar.